 Anyhow, fitting for the beginning of ds106 comiing soon, the closing key quote from Major Clipton comes in handy.
 Nothing finer than blowing things up!

-The post "Animated Movie Poster: Bridge over River Kwai" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2012/01/poster-bridge-over-river-kwai/) on January 3, 2012.
+The post "Animated Movie Poster: Bridge over River Kwai" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2012/01/poster-bridge-over-river-kwai/) on January 3, 2012.